ericmignardi/tono/README.md

 - 🎯 **Instant Results** - Get professional tone recommendations in seconds
 - 🔧 **Gear-Specific** - Tailored settings for your exact equipment
 - 💾 **Save Configurations** - Build your personal library of tone presets
-- 🚀 **AI-Powered** - Leverages OpenAI to understand musical context and translate it into technical specs
+- 🚀 **AI-Powered** - Leverages Google Gemini AI to understand musical context and translate it into technical specs

 ## ✨ Features